CouncilDataProject/speakerbox/README.md

 -   Training time depends on how much data you have annotated and provided.
 -   It is recommended to train with an NVidia GPU with CUDA available to speed up the training process.
+-   Speakerbox has only been tested on English-language audio and the base model for fine-tuning was trained on English-language audio.
+We provide no guarantees as to it's effectiveness on non-English-language audio.
+If you try Speakerbox on with non-English-language audio, please let us know!

 ```python
 from speakerbox import train, eval_model